Lyndon Center, Vermont

-Lyndon Center is an unincorporated village and census-designated place (CDP) in the town of Lyndon, Caledonia County, Vermont, United States.
+Lyndon Center is an unincorporated village and census-designated place (CDP) in the town of Lyndon, Caledonia, Vermont, United States.
+As of the 2020 census, Lyndon Center had a population of 187.
 The community is located along the western border of Lyndonville.
 Lyndon Center has a post office with ZIP code 05850.
 The community was first listed as a CDP prior to the 2020 census.